 Creation and Distribution of the Sapporo Minibook

-Portable mini-books containing compliance-related information relevant to the whole Group are created and distributed to employees as a way to communicate matters necessary for the promotion of compliance.
+Mini-books containing compliance-related information relevant to the whole Group are created and posted on the company’s intranet as a way to communicate matters necessary for the promotion of compliance.

 Sapporo Group Management Philosophy, Sapporo Group Code of Business Conduct, important Group regulations, Sapporo Group Whistle-Blower’s Hotline and Helpline and other contacts, and information about initiatives including harassment prevention, privacy protection and exclusion of anti-social forces

 Compliance e-learning programs for all employees have been implemented since 2007 with aims to have each and every employee understand the Sapporo Group Code of Business Conduct, important basic policies and regulations of the Group and key laws and other regulations, engage in sound ethical behavior, and thereby lower the compliance risk of day-to-day conduct.